-Likewise, to reverse power, bring the control lever back to engage the reverse gear and increase the reverse thrust by continuing to pull back on the throttle control..
+Likewise, to reverse power, bring the control lever back to engage the reverse gear and increase the reverse thrust by continuing to pull back on the throttle control

 The control must be in the "NEUTRAL" position to start your engine.
-Neutral is the most upright position of the control unit and acts as an idle.
+Neutral is in the center position of the unit and acts as an idle.
 While in this position, the propeller is not rotating.
+By moving the control arms back and forth you can feel a detent in the center position and will hear a click when neutral is engaged.

-There is a "THROTTLE ONLY" button on the throttle control that when depressed will disengage the shifting mechanism and will allow you to operate the throttle without engaging the propeller.
+There is a "THROTTLE ONLY" button on the control unit that when depressed will disengage the shifting mechanism and will allow you to operate the throttle without engaging the propeller.
 The button will automatically engage the shifting mechanism once the throttle control has been moved back to its center position (you will hear and feel a click when it is engaged).